-If the loan balance is not repaid by December 31, 2022, then the loan is converted into a term loan with a 5 percent interest rate and due December 31, 2025.
-No principal payments are due during the term of the loan; however, the full balance is due at December 31, 2025.
+If the loan balance is not repaid by December 31, 2022, then the loan is converted into a term loan with a 5% interest rate and due December 31, 2025.
+No principal payments are due during the term of the loan; however, the full balance is due on December 31, 2025.

 Need help?
 The Canadian Dental Association's Help Desk is available to dentists and dental office employees across Canada to provide guidance on how to navigate and access federal government support programs.
 Please call toll-free 1-866-232-0385, Mon-Fri, from 7:30 a.m. to 8:00 p.m.
 EDT.
 This information does not replace professional legal or accounting advice.
 To find the best approach to meet specific needs, individuals are encouraged to consult a lawyer, accountant or banker.